RIAPS/riaps.github.io/tutorials/groups.md

 The model file provided the definition of the available group types.
 One or more instances of a group type can be initiated with the component code.
 For the example code, the developer chose to make each group instance a one letter name and provide multiple names in each actor setup by passing in a list of instance names ("'gs='12'").
 How the group instance(s) are named and determined is at the discretion of the application developer.

 Components are started with an activation state which will invoke the **handleActivate** function.
 This is a function which should be included in the application specific component code and will be the location to call the **joinGroup** function to create the desired group instances.
 The 'groupName' is the name of the group defined in the model file and the developer provides an instance name ('instName').
-When utilizing the message scheduling features, the group message can include a 'groupPriority' with values between 1 and 256.
+When utilizing the message scheduling features, the group message can include a 'groupPriority' with values between 1 and 256 to indicate how to prioritize the these messages along with the other component port messages.

 Syntax:
 ```